A successive centralized circumcenter reflection method for the convex feasibility problem

-The circumcentered-reflection method (CRM) has been proposed in \cite{Behling.2} to solve the CFP with two closed convex sets $A,B\subset \re^n$ and further studied in [6-8].
 The circumcenter of three points $x,y,z\in \re^n$, noted as $\circum(x,y,z)$, is the point in $\re^n$ that lies in the affine space defined by $x,y$ and $z$ and is equidistant to these three points.
-The circumcentered-reflection method iterates by means of the operator $\pCRMOp$ defined as
+CRM iterates by means of the operator $\CRMOp_{A,B}$ with respect to $A,B$ defined as

-where $R_A = 2P_A - Id $ and $R_B = 2P_B-Id$, and $Id$ is the identity operator in $\re^n$.
+where $R_A = 2P_A - \Id $ and $R_B = 2P_B-\Id$, and $\Id$ is the identity operator in $\re^n$.

 One of the limitations of CRM is that its convergence theory requires one of the sets to be a linear manifold.
-A counter-example for which CRM does not converge for two general convex sets was found in \cite{Aragon.1}.
-However, the method can be used for solving the CFP with $m$ general arbitrary closed convex sets by using Pierra's product space reformulation, presented in \cite{Pierra.1}.
-Define $W=C_1 \times C_2 \cdots C_m \subset \re^{nm}$ and $D:=\{(x,x,\ldots,x) \in \re^{nm}\mid x\in \re^n\}$.
+A counter-example for which CRM does not converge for two general convex sets was found in \cite{AragonArtacho:2020}.
+It is worth noting that CRM can be used for solving the CFP with $m$ general arbitrary closed convex sets by using Pierra's product space reformulation \cite{Pierra:1984}.
+This method is called \emph{CRM-Prod}, which is briefly described next.
+Define $\mathbf{W}\coloneqq C_1 \times C_2 \times \cdots \times C_m \subset \re^{nm}$ and $\mathbf{D}\coloneqq \{(x,x,\ldots,x) \in \re^{nm}\mid x\in \re^n\}$.
 One can easily see that